Constitution

 Once per semester, the CJDSA Board shall hold an all-student meeting to communicate Board actions and plans to the student body, and to serve as a space for airing of student concerns.

 The election of the DSC Program Representative(s) shall take place each spring under the supervision of the DSC.
-The election of the other six CJDSA Board Members and student representatives to program standing committees and Graduate Council shall take place each spring under the supervision of the Chair for Elections.
+The election of the other six CJDSA Board Members and student representatives to program standing committees and Graduate Council shall take place each spring under the supervision of the President.

-Nominations for Board Members shall open by midnight on March 1, and notice shall be sent to all matriculated students in the program at least three days in advance.
+Nominations for Board Members shall open by midnight on March 1st, and notice shall be sent to all matriculated students in the program at least three days in advance.
 Any matriculated student in the program may nominate any other matriculated student in the program, including him or herself.
 All nominations shall be submitted in writing.
-The nomination period shall be closed as of midnight on March 15.
-Students shall be notified of their nomination within three days and shall be presumed to accept nomination unless they decline nomination in writing by midnight on March 25.
+The nomination period shall be closed as of midnight on March 6th.
+Students shall be notified of their nomination within two days and shall be presumed to accept nomination unless they decline nomination in writing by midnight on March 12th.

 The student representatives to each committee shall be those nominees who received the most votes in that election, with the total number of representatives not to exceed the total number of seats for that committee.
 If a student is nominated on several ballots, the votes received on one ballot shall not count toward the other(s).
-Tied votes shall be decided by the Chair for Elections, who shall first ask the tied candidates to decide among themselves who shall serve and, lacking consensus among or response from all candidates, shall draw names in a chance lottery.
-In the case of a tie involving the sitting Chair for Elections, the President shall assume this responsibility.
+Tied votes shall be decided by the President, who shall first ask the tied candidates to decide among themselves who shall serve and, lacking consensus among or response from all candidates, shall draw names in a chance lottery.
+In the case of a tie involving the sitting President, the Chair for Business shall assume this responsibility.

-Students shall be notified of their election in writing within three days, by midnight on April 18th, and shall be presumed to accept election unless they decline in writing by midnight on April 25th.
+Students shall be notified of their election in writing within two days, by midnight on March 25th, and shall be presumed to accept election unless they decline in writing by midnight on March 30th.

 VII.
 Amendments